Alamantus/react-webpack-boilerplate/README.md

-# react-webpack-boilerplate
+# React+Webpack Boilerplate
-A simple boilerplate that does everything I need to get a ReactJS project up and running with Webpack.
+A simple boilerplate that does everything I need to get a ReactJS project up and running with Webpack with Sass, just the way I like it.